vortex-exoplanet/VIP/readme.rst

 DOCUMENTATION
 =============
-Docstrings (documentation of every function/class) are included in the code.
+In ./tutorial/ folder you can find a Jupyter notebook with a detailed tutorial of VIP.
+Docstrings (internal documentation) are filled in for every function in VIP.
-Sphinx can be used to generate the documentation from the docstrings in html or pdf into docs folder (To-Do).
+Sphinx can be used to generate the documentation from the docstrings in html or pdf into docs folder (Coming soon).

 USAGE